NiallKiddle/NASA-Image-Demo/README.md

 3. `URLSession` performs a high level operation using `dataTask` which is contained within the `NetworkController.swift`.
 4. The API returns a JSON response which is decoded into separate structs each detailed in `JSON objects` using the `Codable` protocol with `JSONDecoder`.
 These custom models are constructed by the controller and completion handlers in the `HomeViewController.swift` class allows it to be received and displayed.
 5. If the image has not been downloaded previously, the image data is fecthed in the `NetworkController.swift` where it is then cached using `NSCache<NSString, UIImage>()`.
 6. I went with using an MVC design pattern, due to the fact that it allows for multiple developers to work independant of each other on seperate parts of the project if it were to require multiple people working on it at one time.
-I also felt that using
+7. If the project as more detailed and required a larger amount of unit testing then I would think about use a MVVM structure.
+8. Memory warnings call the `clearCache` function located in `NetworkController` to ensure that there are no memory leaks or crashes when caching large amounts of data.

 # Short comings

 1. Currently any API request is sent via the fixed endpoint, I would have liked to have made the http request more extensive by manipulating the api paramters to allow the date range to be changed with some form of interface.
+2. The unit tests feel light and I would have liked to do more tests based on the search functionality.
+Further test cases of value would need to be considered and implemented.
+3. Error handling is basic and doesn't offer the user detailed responses or thr abiltiy to refresh which could easily be added into `HomeViewController`.